haydenmc/haydenmc.github.io/_projects/2024-Xbox-Modding-and-Repair.md

 # Assembling My Own Mod Chips

 For some reason I also decided that this was a great opportunity to improve my soldering skills.
-So instead of ordering a pre-assembled modchip, I ordered some unpopulated PCBs and components to assemble the open-source [OpenXenium](https://github.com/Xbox-Preservation-Project/OpenXenium) mod chip myself.
+So, instead of ordering a pre-assembled modchip, I ordered some unpopulated PCBs and components to assemble the open-source [OpenXenium](https://github.com/Xbox-Preservation-Project/OpenXenium) mod chip myself.